Everything You Need to Know About Color Blindness

 Blue-yellow color blindness is far less common than red-green color blindness, and is caused by deficiencies in the short-wave cone cells.
 Individuals impacted by blue-yellow color blindness have difficulty distinguishing between blue and green shades and some yellow and violet shades.
 It’s possible for some patients to experience defects in all three types of cone cells.
 Individuals who have total color blindness can only see in shades of gray.
 But this condition is extremely rare.

 Most cases of color blindness are congenital, but it is possible to develop color blindness later in life.
 Color blindness can be caused by degenerative diseases and trauma that causes damage to the retina or the optic nerve.
 Some conditions associated with a diminished capacity to perceive color include:

 - Alzheimer’s disease

 - Macular degeneration

 - Sickle cell anemia

 If you suspect you might be color blind, you can find out for sure by requesting a quick test from an ophthalmologist.
 During the test you’ll be shown a pattern of multicolored dots that contains a number within it.
 If you have color blindness, it will have difficulty discerning the number or shape within the dotted pattern.

 Unless your color vision deficiency is caused by a degenerative condition, color blindness does not require treatment.
 But if you are concerned, there are special contact lenses and glasses that use light-filtering technology to enhance the visibility of specific colors.

-If you think you might have color blindness — especially if it has developed later in life or if you have one of the conditions listed above — contact us today to schedule an appointment.
+If you think you might have color blindness — especially if it has developed later in life or if you have one of the conditions listed above — contact us today to schedule an appointment at our Mesa and Chandler locations.
 At Swagel Wootton, our team of experienced ophthalmologists will help you identify the source of the problem and connect you with the treatment you need.